This Christmas🎄, get HUGE discounts for your business - Save up to 30% on all plans! Know More arrow

 Businesses shouldn’t mix form factors and connected devices within the same network design.

 When it comes to deployment, many organisations have a mix of headsets and cloud-based interfaces.
-Most employees use softphones, but there will always be a mix of a desk phone and conference phones connected to your VoIP network.
+Most employees use softphones, but there will always be a mix of a desk phone and conference phones connected to your Voip security network.
+A seamless connection is best built with similar infrastructure.

 Don’t leave your VoIP outside the firewall